udit-001/cursor-linux-release/README.md

   https://github.com/udit-001/cursor-linux-release/releases/download/*/Cursor-*-aarch64.AppImage
   ```

-By setting these URLs, Gear Lever will automatically fetch the latest releases.
-For more detailed instructions, check out the [Gear Lever update guide](https://mijorus.it/posts/gearlever/update-url-info/).
+These URLs will allow automatic fetching of the latest releases.
+For more detailed instructions, refer to the [update guide](https://mijorus.it/posts/gearlever/update-url-info/).

 ## 📅 Release Status: